-The Benefits of Lion Pose (Simhasana) is that it helps release tension and reduce stress.
+The Benefit of Lion Pose (Simhasana) is that it helps release tension and reduce stress.
 The pose opens the throat, jaw, and neck which can help with jaw/neck pain and stimulate the throat chakra.
 It also stretches the facial muscles and the chest.

 18. Monkey Pose – Hanumanasana

 Named after the Hindu deity Hanuman, who resembled a monkey, the pose comes from a famous tale in which Hanuman makes an epic leap from India to Sri Lanka.
 Monkey Pose is an advanced thigh, hamstring and groin stretch.
-This is a highly beneficial stretching the thighs, hamstrings, groins which also stimulates the abdominal organs.
+This is highly beneficial stretching the thighs, hamstrings, groins which also stimulates the abdominal organs.

 19. Locust Pose – Salabhasana

-It may look simple, but maintaining the right balance in this general shape of a locust can be very challenging.
+It may look simple, but maintaining the right balance in this general shape of locust can be very challenging.
 Salabhasana requires a great burst of energy, reminiscent of a sprightly locust’s leap off the ground to gracefully throw itself backward.
 The effort of lifting off the ground and staying there for even a few moments is intensity, teaches focus, encourages mindful work, and ideally leaves you feeling tranquil yet alert.
 This pose benefits the back, buttocks, and hamstrings.